Does staying indoors mean you’re protected against harmful UV rays from the sun?

 - UVB rays are the primary cause of sunburn and are strongest in the summer.

 - UVA rays contribute to premature aging and wrinkles.
-They stay constant throughout the year.
+This is because they stay constant throughout the year.

 - UVA rays account for 95% of UV radiation.
-They are 30-50 times more prevalent than UVB rays.
+In addition, they are 30-50 times more prevalent than UVB rays.

 - UVB rays cannot pass through glass